-Mark has a flourishing judicial review practice, specialising in human rights, refugee, and subsidiary protection issues, though frequently extending to all kinds of public law challenges.
+Mark is a very experienced judicial review practitioner who has acted in hundreds of successful claims.
+He specialises in human rights, refugee, and subsidiary protection issues, though frequently extending to other areas.
 Mark has long specialised in running inventive arguments that achieve effective results in all kinds of judicial review applications.
 He had written and contributed to several leading textbooks, including the judicial review chapter of the Immigration Appeals and Remedies Handbook.
 He brings a unique combination of practical experience combined with familiarity with the very latest thinking, derived from his academic and judicial work.

 Mark's legally aided public law experience includes:

 - Fighting third country Dublin 3 removals to all EU Member States, including arguments on country conditions, UK links, lapsed time limits and departure from the EU for more than 3 months

 - Achieving release from detention and favourable damages settlements in many scenarios: a pregnant woman wrongly detained, trafficking victims, EEA nationals with non-suspensive appeals following Regulation 33 certificates, non-removable individuals with Hardial Singh claims, asylum seekers with complex pending appeals

 - Exploring procedural investigative duties for vulnerable adults at risk in detention

 - Determining the proper approach to medical opinion evidence

 - Challenging negative decisions on trafficking

 - Arguing that a person’s lack of removability and limbo status calls for the grant of leave to remain